-Water-soluble, volatile inorganic Cl and NO3 (dominated by and hereafter referred to as HCl and HNO3, respectively), NH3, HCOOH, and CH3COOH were sampled over 2-hour intervals at nominal flow rates of 20 L min-1 with tandem mist chambers, each of which contained 20 ml deionized water (Keene et al., 2007a).
-All air volumes re-10 ported herein are normalized to standard temperature and pressure (0°C, 1 atm).
+Water-soluble, volatile inorganic chlorine and oxidized nitrogen (dominated by and hereafter referred to as HCl and HNO3, respectively), NH3, HCOOH, and CH3COOH were sampled over 2-h intervals at nominal flow rates of $20 \,\mathrm{L\,min^{-1}}$ with a single set of tandem mist chambers, each of which contained 20 ml deionized water (Keene et al., 2007a).
+All air volumes reported herein are normalized to standard temperature and pressure (0°C, 1 atm).
 To minimize artifact phase changes caused by mixing chemically distinct aerosol size fractions on bulk prefilters, air was sampled through a size-fractionating inlet that inertially removed super- μ m aerosols from the sample stream.
 Sub- μ m aerosol was removed downstream by an in-line 47-mm Teflon filter (Zefluor 2- μ m pore diameter).
+In-line filters were changed daily.
 Samples were analyzed on site by ion chromatography (IC) usually within a few hours after recovery.
-Collection efficiencies for all species were greater than 95%, precisions based on paired measurements averaged $\pm 10\%$ to $\pm 25\%$, and corresponding detection limits (DLs; estimated following Keene et al. (1989) for both mist chamber and aerosol samples) ranged from 2 to 23 pmol mol-1.
-20 chambers, both of which contained alkaline solution to sample total volatile inorganic CI (CI_t).
-Available evidence (Keene et al., 1993; Maben et al., 1995) indicates that this sampling technique reliably discriminates volatile inorganic CI from CI associated with both particles and organic gases and that it quantitatively differentiates between
+Data for these samples as well as those for gas and aerosol samples described below were corrected based on dynamic handling blanks that were loaded, briefly (few seconds) exposed to ambient air flow, recovered, processed, and analyzed using procedures identical to those for samples.
+Collection efficiencies for all species were greater than 95% and, consequently, corrections for inefficient sampling were not necessary.
+Relative precisions based on paired measurements varied as functions of concentration and typically averaged $\pm 10\%$ to $\pm 25\%$.
+Average detection limits (DLs; estimated following Keene et al. (1989) for both mist chamber and aerosol samples) for HCl, HNO3, NH3, HCOOH, and CH3COOH were 23, 2, 19, 13, and 19 pmol mol-1, respectively.

+Fig. 1.
+Five-day HYSPLIT back trajectories initiated at 500-m elevation along the cruise track.
+Start times correspond to the midpoint of each aerosol and filter-pack sampling interval.
+Trajectories for the EURO regime are plotted in black, N-AFR in red, ITCZ in light blue, and S-ATL in green.
-Inorganic CI gases were sampled in parallel through an identical inlet with a paired set of similar tandem mist chambers samplers (Keene et al., 1993, 2007a; Maben et al., 1995; Pszenny et al., 2004).
-One sampler was configured with an upstream chamber containing acidic solution [37.5 mMH2SO4 and 0.042 mM (NH4)2SO4], which removed

-25 HCl quantitatively but efficiently passed other forms of volatile Cl, and a downstream chamber containing alkaline solution [30.0 mMNaHCO_3 and 0.408 mMNaHSO_3)], which sampled Cl^{} (including Cl2 and HOCl).
-The other system contained tandem

-5 HCl and other forms of volatile inorganic Cl.
+Inorganic Cl gases were sampled in parallel through an identical inlet with two sets of similar tandem mist chamber samplers (Keene et al., 1993; Maben et al., 1995; Pszenny et al., 2004; Keene et al., 2007a).
+One sampler was configured with an upstream chamber containing acidic solution $[37.5 \text{ mM H}2\text{SO}4 \text{ and } 0.042 \text{ mM (NH}4)2\text{SO}4]$, which removed HCl quantitatively but efficiently passed other forms of volatile Cl, and a downstream chamber containing alkaline solution [30.0 mM NaHCO3 and 0.408 mM NaHSO3], which sampled Cl (including Cl2, HOCl, and probably contributions from ClNO3, ClNO2, BrCl, ClO, and Cl).
+The other sampler was configured with tandem chambers, both of which contained alkaline solution to sample total volatile inorganic Cl (Cl_t).
+Available evidence (Keene et al., 1993; Maben et al., 1995) indicates that this sampling technique reliably discriminates volatile inorganic Cl from Cl associated with both particles and organic gases and that it quantitatively differentiates between HCl and other forms of volatile inorganic Cl.
 However, the speciation of Cl cannot be determined unequivocally.
 Mist solutions were analyzed on site by IC.
-Precision for both Cl and Cl_t was $\pm 15\%$ or ± 12 pmol Cl mol-1, whichever was the greater absolute value, and the corresponding DL for both was 24 pmol Cl mol-1.
+The average relative precision for both Cl and Cl_t was approximately $\pm 15\%$ or ± 12 pmol Cl mol-1, whichever was the greater absolute value, and the corresponding average DL for both analytes was 24 pmol Cl mol-1.